dimm-city/dc-solo-rpg/docs/how-to-build-a-game.md

   successCheckWin: 'You have won the game!'
 ```

 Don't worry, you will not need to understand all of the details of YAML formatting to create your game.
 We have provided some resources to get you started.
-The next section will walk you through how to create the configuration file by starting with one of our templates.
+The next section will walk you through how to update the configuration file for your game.

-### Creating the configuration file
+### Updating the configuration file

 Every DC Solo RPG game consists of a group of files contained in a folder.
-So the first step to creating a game is to create a new folder on your computer to hold your game files.
-This folder can be anywhere, and can be named anything as long as it contains only letters, numbers, and hyphens (-).
+So the first step to creating a game is to create a new folder on your computer to hold your game files if you haven't already.

-Once you have your game folder created, follow these steps to create the configuration file.

-1. Go to the example YAML file located at [this link](templates/config.yml).
-2. Right-click on the page and select "Save As" or "Save Page As" to download the YAML file to your computer.
-3. Choose the folder on your computer that your created for your game and click "Save".

-Once you have downloaded the YAML file, you can open it using a text editor of your choice (e.g., Notepad, Sublime Text, Visual Studio Code) and make any necessary edits to the configuration.
+Once you have your game folder created, and the templates extracted, you can open the `config.yml` file using a text editor of your choice (e.g., Notepad, Sublime Text, Visual Studio Code) and make any necessary edits to the configuration.

+We recommend spending time and effort defining the introduction and adjust labels along with updating the title(s) of the game.
 To see what other configuration options are available see the [full template](/templates/full-config.yml) which includes all currently supported configuration options.
+More information can be found in the [Game Configuration](game-configuration.md) document.

 After making the desired changes, save the file.
-You can then use the updated YAML file in your game or application.

 ## Card Deck